 Our base in Yorkshire allows us to reach many areas of the UK in only a few hours often cutting your travel time in half.
 Flying above frustrating motorway traffic, competing with increasing rail fares, even beating scheduled airline flights once you take into account the fact that, by helicopter, you quite simply don’t need airports.
 Get in touch to see if our helicopter charter solution might prove a viable option for your travel needs.

 Read our Frequently Asked Questions below to help you gain a fuller understanding of how we can help you to charter your helicopter and use it as a cost effective method of business transport, as an exhilarating way to enjoy holiday travel or to entertain friends or corporate guests.

 Q. How much does it cost?

 A. The Number One question.
 A helicopter will almost always be more expensive than a car journey.
 When you begin to factor in the value of your time, the frustrations of public transport and airlines, plus the privacy you will enjoy in your own helicopter, it actually becomes quite attractive.

-It is worth considering that flying in a straight line at almost 130 miles per hour, direct to your destination, a helicopter covers the ground very rapidly.
+It is worth considering that flying in a straight line at anything up to 180 miles per hour, direct to your destination, a helicopter covers the ground very rapidly.

 The actual price of a helicopter charter will vary depending on distance travelled, whether you want the helicopter to wait before your return journey, or whether we will be required to collect you another day.
 There are very few areas of the UK that are more than two hours away from Yorkshire by helicopter.
 Once you compare the cost per head of a helicopter charter with the cost of business class rail, or a long, slow and frustrating car journey, the benefits of helicopter travel become quite feasible.